Shia Islam in the Indian subcontinent: Notable Shias of Pakistan

-Shi'ism in Modern India
+Shi'ism in modern India

 In India, the Shia population is distributed unevenly.
-Lucknow, Hyderabad, Murshidabad, Aligarh, Mumbai, Kolkata, Mysore, Bhopal, Chennai and Bangalore are major cities with Shia neighbourhoods.
+Lucknow, Hyderabad, Delhi, Murshidabad, Aligarh, Mumbai, Junnair, Kolkata, Mysore, Bhopal, Chennai and Bangalore are major cities with Shia neighbourhoods.
 Among the Shias of India an overwhelming majority belongs to the Twelver sect, while the Shias among the Khoja and Bohra communities are mainly Nizari and Musta'li, respectively.
 The Dawoodi Bohras are primarily based in India, even though the Dawoodi Bohra theology originated in Yemen.
 India is home to the majority Dawoodi Bohra population, with most of them concentrated in Gujarat out of over 1 million followers worldwide.

-India, the only non-Muslim nation in the world with Shia population of 1-2 percent of its entire population, has recognised the day of Ashura listed as Moharram as a Public Holiday in India.
-India also has the Birthday of Imam Ali as public Holiday in states of Bihar and Uttar Pradesh, whose capital Lucknow is considered as the centre of India's Shia Muslim community.
-The Birthdate of Imam Ali is not recognised as public holiday by any country other than India, Azerbaijan and Iran.
-It is also a known fact that when Saddam mercilessly quelled a Shia uprising in 1992, the world media remained silent and damage to the shrines of Hussein ibn Ali and his half-brother Al-Abbas ibn Ali, in the course of Baathist attempts to flush out Shia rebels was a tightly kept secret of the Saddam regime but Indian media Doordarshan was the only network in the world to have shown that footage.
+India, the only non-Muslim nation in the world with Shia population of 3-7 percent of its entire population, has recognised the day of Ashura listed as Moharram as a public Holiday in India.
+India also has the birthday of Imam Ali as a public holiday in states of Bihar and Uttar Pradesh, whose capital Lucknow is considered as the centre of India's Shia Muslim community.
+The birthday of Imam Ali is not recognised as public holiday by any country other than India, Azerbaijan and Iran.
+When Saddam mercilessly quelled a Shia uprising in 1992, the world media remained silent and damage to the shrines of Husayn ibn Ali and his half-brother al-Abbas ibn Ali, in the course of Baathist attempts to flush out Shia rebels was a tightly kept secret of the Saddam regime, but Indian media Doordarshan was the only network in the world to have shown that footage.
 Azadari or the mourning practice of Imam Husain ibn Ali is very much prevalent across India.
 One thing which is worth noting in Indian Azadari is the participation of non Muslims in Shia rituals on the day of Ashura.

 The Hindu rulers of Vijayanagar during the 16th and 17th centuries even donned blackened garments and helped to arrange the Kala Tazia (Black Tazia) processions.
 Even the Scindias of Gwalior and the Holkar Maharajas of Indore conducted Majlis or Muharram congregations.
 In Lucknow Hindus regularly join Muslims in the Azadari and Alam processions.
-The Sufi saints of India along with the Shi'ite Scholars encouraged the mixing and merging of indigenous elements from the rich cultural heritage of the land to that of Muharram thus proclaiming the message of peaceful co-existence among communities and united resistance to tyrannical authority.
+The Sufi saints of India along with the Shi'ite scholars encouraged the mixing and merging of indigenous elements from the rich cultural heritage of the land to that of Muharram thus proclaiming the message of peaceful co-existence among communities and united resistance to tyrannical authority.

 The carrying of Alams through fire by men is more common.
 There are several occasions when these are traditionally practised particularly in the town of Vizianagaram 550 km outside of Hyderabad where 110 Alams are taken through the fire.
 A significant aspect of firewalking in the context of Moharram commemorations in Andhra Pradesh is the participation of Hindus in the ceremonies.
 In Vizinagaram 109 of the Alams are carried by Hindus.
 The Grand Ashura Procession In Kashmir is banned by the state government of Kashmir.